arkangel-dev/efcore.wayback/README.md

 [![test](https://img.shields.io/badge/Download_on_Nuget-blue)](https://www.nuget.org/packages/WaybackMachine/) ![Static Badge](https://img.shields.io/badge/Version-1.5.2-green)

 # Wayback for Entity Framework Core

-A small library that implements a way to revert an `EFCore` object to a previous state.
+This is a small library that implements a way to revert an `EFCore` object to a previous state.
 The entities returned by the `WayBack` class are `Castle.Core.Proxies` proxies.
 That allows lazy loading just like `EFCore`, however the lazy loaded entities are also reverted back in time to the same point as the parent entity.
+The tracking data is offloaded to another database to improve efficiency

 ## Installation